 - Setting boundaries that prioritise your own wellbeing (for more tips check out our blog on setting boundaries in the holiday season here)

 The benefits of kindness

 Research has found that kindness is closely connected to mental health and wellbeing.
-When we practice acts of kindness, the benefits can include:
+When we practise acts of kindness, the benefits can include:

 - Improved mood

 - Increased happiness